hubvue/json2type/README.md

 # json2type
-convert JSON of a specific format to a type structure(support Typescript type or Go type)
+convert JSON of a specific format to a type structure(support Typescript type and Go type)

 ## Quick Start